Catherine Hill Bay

 D.P.
 163, declared on 5 April 1875 as the Village of Cowper was part of portion 20.
 This makes Catherine Hill Bay one of the oldest existing towns in the City of Lake Macquarie.
 The subdivision forms the part of the town in front of the bay itself an around the present hotel.
 In the early 1890's a settlement developed about 4 kilometres north of the original town and close to where the mines were then situated.
 This became known as "Mine Camp".
 In December 1910 a plan was approved to develop another settlement of just over 3 acres halfway between Mine Camp and the original town.
 This was called "Middle Camp" and was part of Wallarah Coal Co's portion 18 of 190 acres.

 Charles Albert Boult was the storekeeper and became the first Post Master in 1874.
 In 1875 Robert Talbot became the keeper of a hotel, and Mr. Trevillion the keeper of another hotel in 1876.
 In 1876 Mr. Caldwell was a storekeeper.
-Ah Hee was a Chinese gardener.
+Ah Hee was a market gardener.

 Some of the first workers at the Wallarah Mine which began in 1889 were Mr. E. Stollard, Mr. Price and Mr. W.T.
 Gillespie who was a pioneer member of the Miners Federation in the town.
 Mr. Oliver Cooper came to the town from Wallsend in 1889 as a boy of 7 years.
 His family lived in a tent, which was common in those days when mining families moved from town to town.

 The New Wallsend Company began coal mining operations from a tunnel just above the beach near the jetty during 1873 and the first shipment was made from the newly constructed jetty on 17th December 1873.
 The mine employed some 70 men in 1874, but was closed for economic reasons in March 1877, resulting in many people leaving the area.
 Another coal company, Pope, Hardie and Co. (later the Lake Macquarie Coal Co.) began to sink a shaft in July 1875, but this came to nothing.
 The London based Wallarah Coal Co. acquired 1200 acres in the area from Messrs.
 Parbury, Saddington and Lamb in September 1888.
 The first coal was shipped from this mine in January 1890.
 Wallarah now belongs to Coal and Allied and is still working, using the Crangan Entry at Crangan Bay on Lake Macquarie.
 A Saw Mill existed in 1897.
-Chinese gardens were situated at the end of Lindsay Street over the creek in 1898.
+Market gardens operated by Chinese residents were situated at the end of Lindsay Street over the creek in 1898.
 A rutile plant operated in the 1960's.

 In the mid-1870's there were only two means of transport from the town to Newcastle.
 One was overland to the Lake entrance at Swansea, which was crossed by boat.
 Horses swam across.
 The other route was via the Lake itself, and by the late 1870's a ferry called at Reeces' wharf which was on the lake 3 miles over the hills from the town.
 The ferry disembarked at Cockle Creek or Speers Point and travellers then went overland to connect with Public Transport at Wallsend.
 Bullocks were used to transport goods from Reece's wharf to the town.